 - A minimum of fifteen hours of graduate work in musicology and music theory or at least five courses totaling a minimum of twelve hours are required prior to taking the preliminary examinations.
 Recommended course elections will be based on a placement examination in music theory and an interview with musicology faculty during the initial registration period.
 As a general rule, Theory 551 and 552 are recommended.
 In musicology, each period from the seventeenth century to the present should be covered in courses at or above the 500-level.
-Musicology 513, Opera from Mozart to the Present (3 hrs.), and 524, The Art Song (2 hrs.), are recommended.
+Musicology 514, History of Opera, 19th and 20th Centuries (3 hrs.), and 524, The Art Song (2 hrs.), are recommended.
 At least one of the musicology courses must be at the 600-level.

 Each doctoral student in Voice Performance is required to audition for a role in the School of Music, Theatre & Dance opera production during at least three terms.
 If cast, the student is required to perform the role, subject to the approval of his or her studio teacher.

 Each student must elect Voice Performance 891 each term of residence as a pre-candidate, or at least two terms.
 Voice Literature 567, Oratorios (2 hrs) is recommended, but 519, Teaching Voice (2 hrs) and 520, Teaching Voice II (2 hrs) are required if not elected earlier.
 Additional work in opera production and in the coaching of art songs is also recommended.

 Election of Music Performance 995, Dissertation Candidate (8 hrs) each term in residence as a candidate (or at least one term).

 At least one academic year of full-time residency is required.